tradingview-pine-seeds/docs/data.md

 ## Data validation

-If you can't validate any of the fields in symbol_info file, you will get a parsing error in Action's log.
+If you can't validate any of the fields in symbol_info file, you will get a parsing error in the log of __Check data and create pr__ action.
 If a field is found to be missing from this list, a warning about it will appear in the log.

 ## Accessing a data repository